CarterCote/cartercote.com/content/blog/distribution-debunked.md

 ## the national enquirer problem

-when i think of acquiring attention, i think about when I was growing up, checking out at the grocery store, and always noticing the latest headlines on the magazine called national enquirer.
+when i think of acquiring attention, i think about when I was growing up, checking out at the grocery store, and always noticing the latest headlines on the magazine called [national enquirer](https://www.gettyimages.com/photos/national-enquirer).

-i always vividly remember notiicing the headline for each new issue of the magazine.
+i always vividly remember noticing the headline for each new issue of the magazine.

 every time i check out, the national enquirer got my attention. but to be clear, i have never read the national enquirer.